LSOS: Line-search Second-Order Stochastic optimization methods for nonconvex finite sums: An L-BFGS version of LSOS

-The derivative estimates in \eqref{eqn:finite_sum_subsample_grad_hessian} can be replaced by more sophisticated ones, with the aim of improving the performance of second-order stochastic optimization methods.
-The Hessian approximation $B_{\mN_k}(\bx)$ only needs to satisfy \cref{ass:hessian_bounds} in order to prove the results contained in this section.
-Therefore, the theory we develop still holds if one replaces the subsampled Hessian approximation with a quasi-Newton approximation.
-For example, in~\cite{byrd:2016} Byrd et al.~propose to use subsampled gradients and an approximation of the inverse of the Hessian $\nabla^2 \phi(\bx)$, say $ H_k $, built by means of a stochastic variant of limited memory BFGS (L-BFGS).
-Given a memory parameter $m$, $ H_k $ is defined by applying $m$ BFGS updates to an initial matrix, using the $m$ most recent correction pairs $ (\bs_j, \by_j) \in \Re^n\times\Re^n $ like in the deterministic version of the L-BFGS method.
+Subsampling is a natural way of generating approximations of the objective function and its derivatives in the case of finite-sum problems.
+According to Algorithm~\ref{alg:LSOS}, we have that $ f_{\mN_k}(\bx_k) $, $ f_{\mD_k}(\bx_{k+1}) $ and $ \bg_{\mD_k}(\bx_{k+1}) $ are unbiased estimators of $\phi(\bx_k)$, $ \phi(\bx_{k+1}) $ and $\nabla \phi(\bx_{k+1}) $, respectively.
+The derivative estimate corresponding to the sample $ \mN_k $ can be replaced by a more sophisticated one, with the aim, e.g., of improving the performance of the method.
+The Hessian approximation only needs to have eigenvalues that are uniformly bounded from above and away from zero in order to prove the results presented in the previous section.
+Therefore, our convergence theory still holds if one replaces the subsampled Hessian approximation with suitable quasi-Newton approximations.

+In the case of strongly convex problems, Byrd et al.~\cite{byrd:2016} propose to use subsampled gradients and an approximation of the inverse of the Hessian $\nabla^2 \phi(\bx)$, say $ H_k $, built by means of a stochastic variant of the limited-memory BFGS (L-BFGS) method.
+Given a memory parameter $m$, $ H_k $ is defined by applying $m$ BFGS updates to an initial matrix, using the $m$ most recent correction pairs $ (\bs_j, \by_j) \in \Re^n\times\Re^n $, like in the deterministic version of the L-BFGS method.
 The pairs are obtained by averaging iterates, i.e., every $l$ steps the following vectors are computed

-where $j = \frac{k}{l}$, and they are used to build $\bs_j$ and $\by_j$ as specified next:
+where $j = k/l$, and they are used to build $\bs_j$ and $\by_j$ as specified next:

-where $ \mT_j\subset \{1,\ldots,N\} $.
+where $ \mT_j \subset \mN $.
 By defining the set of the $m$ most recent correction pairs as

 the inverse Hessian approximation is computed as

 where for $ j = 1,\ldots,m $